ChannMyaeAung/MyLearningNotes/Data Structures & Algorithms/DS & Algo with C/Graphs/Graphs Algorithms/Kruskal's.md

 These applications leverage Kruskal's algorithm for its simplicity, efficiency, and capability to produce optimal solutions in scenarios where the structure of connections matters most and costs must be minimized.

+## **Time and Space Complexity of Kruskal's Algorithm:**

+1. **Time Complexity:**

+   - **Sorting Edges:**
+     The algorithm begins by sorting all edges by weight.
+If there are E edges, sorting takes O(E log⁡ E) time.
+     Since E can be at most V<sup>2</sup> in a dense graph, log ⁡E is O(log⁡ V), making the sorting step O(E log⁡ V) in such cases.
+   - **Union-Find Operations:**
+     For each edge, the algorithm performs two `find` operations and potentially one `union` operation.
+With path compression and union by rank optimizations, each `find` or `union` operation runs in nearly constant amortized time, specifically O(α(V)), where α is the inverse Ackermann function, which grows extremely slowly and can be treated as a constant for all practical purposes.
+   - **Iterating over Edges:**
+     After sorting, the algorithm processes each edge, but the union-find operations do not dominate the complexity due to their near-constant time.

+   Combining these factors, the **overall time complexity** is dominated by the sorting step, which results in:

+   Time Complexity: O(E log⁡ E) ≈ O(E log⁡ V)

+   (since sorting E edges where E ≤ V<sup>2</sup> gives O(E log⁡ V) in dense graphs).

+2. **Space Complexity:**

+   - **Graph Storage:**
+     The graph is typically provided as a list of edges, which takes O(E) space.
+   - **Union-Find Structure:**
+     The union-find data structure maintains arrays for parent pointers and ranks, which together use O(V)space.
+   - **Auxiliary Structures:**
+     Additional space is used for temporary arrays (e.g., for storing the MST edges), but this is bounded by O(V) since the MST contains V−1 edges.

+   Thus:

+   **Space Complexity:** O(V+E)

+   because the primary storage needs are for the union-find arrays and the list of edges.

 ## Algorithm Steps:

 1. **Sort Edges:** Start by sorting all the edges of the graph in non-decreasing order of their weights.